The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Battery degradation is a concern among those considering an electric vehicle.
+- You don’t have to worry about certain maintenance issues.
 Range loss and premature death of the battery can be costly, but it’s less of a worry if you won’t have the vehicle for more than two to four years.

 How to lease an electric vehicle